Sponsorship for Legal Permanent Residence

 Who Needs to Know This Policy: All Northwestern faculty members

-Contacts: For a complete description of this Policy and the process for becoming a Legal Permanent Resident, or for questions on this Policy, please visit the International Office website.
+Contacts: For a complete description of this Policy and the process for becoming a Legal Permanent Resident, or for questions on this Policy, please visit the Office of International Student and Scholar Services website.